 - red for foul water

 - red ‘C’ for a combined system where all water goes to a treatment plant

 Show the direction of flow with a painted arrow on the manhole cover.
 Mark a corresponding arrow on the ground so that if a manhole cover is removed it can be replaced with the arrow pointing in the right direction.

 Install an oil separator

-You may need to install an oil separator (interceptor) or other device to remove oil from water draining off hard surfaces, eg roads and car parks, or loading areas.
+You may need to install an oil separator (interceptor) or other device to remove oil from water that drains off hard surfaces.

 Typically a separator is needed for any site with a risk of oil contamination, such as:

-- car parks larger than 800m2 in area or for 50 or of more car parking spaces
+- car parks larger than 800m2 or for 50 or more parking spaces

-- smaller car parks discharging to a sensitive environment, such as a marsh that has been designated as a nature reserve
+- smaller car parks that discharge to a sensitive environment, such as a marsh that has been designated as a nature reserve

 - vehicle maintenance areas